-Think of your users and about the way they consume your content.
-Normally visitors “scan” your content.
+Finaly, when adding bold consider your users and the way they consume your content.
+Normally website visitors “scan” content.
 So you should use bold and italic tags to style your content in order to make it easier to read and consume by your users.
 This improves their user experience and they will easily engage with your content.

 If I’m asked if there’s an official best practice for the use of bold and italic, I would refer to official HTML standards.